 Many entrepreneurs and small business owners are as familiar with Elementor as they are with WordPress.
 Such is the appeal of a product that promises to make designing your WordPress site easy and effortless.

 Aside from a popular product that’s easy to sell, Elementor does offer many attractive incentives for affiliate partners.
-Its program offers a very generous 50% commission on affiliate sales.
+Its program offers a very generous 50% commission whenever an affiliate motivates a paid plan signup.

 Unlike Unbounce, which has a limited affiliate profile, Elementor has chosen to cast its net wider.

 - Its affiliate program is open to content creators, web educators, digital entrepreneurs, WordPress developers, marketers, embedded developers, and agencies.
 Elementor has pretty much targeted everyone who can potentially use their product one.

 - Elementor has a very active community and a creative library with exhaustive marketing tools and content.